grimlor/OnionArchitecture/README.txt

 %UserProfile%\AppData\Roaming\Endjin\Templify\repo

-Once you copy the template .pkg file into that location, you can right-click on any folder and choose Templify Here to create a new project using the Onion Architecture.
+Once you copy the template .pkg file into that location, you can right-click on any folder and choose Templify Here to create a new solution in that folder using the Onion Architecture.

+This package includes an MVC 4 project for the UI.
+If you don't currently have MVC 4 installed, you will get an error that the project cannot be loaded.
+Feel free to delete it and create an MVC 3 project or any other web project of your choosing.

 Useful Links
 ============